Black Mountain Side

-"Black Mountain Side" is an instrumental by the English rock band Led Zeppelin.
+"Black Mountain Side" is an instrumental by the English rock band Led Zeppelin, adapted, without credit, from Bert Jansch's original arrangement of the traditional Irish folk song "Down by Blackwaterside".
 It was recorded in October 1968 at Olympic Studios in London, and is included on the group's 1969 debut album Led Zeppelin.

 Composition and recording

 "Black Mountain Side" was inspired by a traditional Irish folk song called "Down by Blackwaterside".
 The guitar arrangement closely follows Bert Jansch's version of that song, recorded for his 1966 album Jack Orion.
 Al Stewart, who followed Jansch's gigs, taught it to Page, who was a session musician for Stewart's debut album.

 Page played the instrumental on a borrowed Gibson J-200 acoustic guitar which was tuned to D–A–D–G–A–D, a tuning that he had used for "White Summer".
 To enhance the Indian character of the song, drummer and sitarist Viram Jasani played tabla on the track.

 The overall Eastern-flavour of the structure led writer William S. Burroughs to make a suggestion to Page: